nadundesilva/debug-tools/components/request-debugger/README.md

 ## Configurations

-The following environment variables can be used to configure the behaviour of the docker container.
+The following environment variables can be used to configure the behaviour of the Docker container.

 | Environment Variable   | Description                        | Default Value      |
 | ---------------------- | ---------------------------------- | ------------------ |